fzybeast/fzy.txt/readme.txt

-creaing a branch is quick.
+creaing a new branch is quick and simple.